Ivano-Frankivsk Oblast: Historical overview of subdivisions

 The administrative division of Stanislav Oblast was reinstated and confirmed on January 1, 1947, with the same 36 raions and two municipalities as their existed before the war.
 Several settlements, however, had their status elevated.
 The status of a town obtained Bukachivtsi, Vyhoda, and Yaremcha, while Halych and Horodenka became recognized as cities.
 The next major changes in the region took place in the late 1950s.
-In 1957 five raions were liquidated: Vyhoda, Zhovten, Kuty, Pechenizhyn, and Chernelytsya.
+In 1957 five raions were liquidated: Vyhoda, Zhovten, Kuty, Pechenizhyn, and Chernelytsia.
 Then another five were liquidated in 1959: Bukachivtsi, Korshiv, Perehinske, Solotvyn, and Stanislav.
 On December 30, 1962, within the oblast was created the Verkhovyna Industrial Raion, centered in a town of Verkhovyna.

 On October 28, 1963, another major change took place when raions of the oblast were re-administered into the six rural raions, one – industrial, and two municipalities.
 There were the following administrative centers: Bohorodchany, Halych, Horodenka, Kalush, Kolomyia, Kosiv, Dolyna (municipalities – Ivano-Frankivsk (new name) and Kolomyia).
-On January 4, 1965, Dolyna Industrial Raion Raion was redesigned into the regular raion, while five other previous raions were recreated: Nadvirna, Rohatyn, Rozhnyativ, Snyatyn, and Tlumach.
+On January 4, 1965, Dolyna Industrial Raion Raion was redesigned into the regular raion, while five other previous raions were recreated: Nadvirna, Rohatyn, Rozhniativ, Sniatyn, and Tlumach.
 On December 8, 1966, there were created Verkhovyna and Ivano-Frankivsk raions.
 That was the last major re-administration of the oblast.

 On March 20, 1972, in the city of Kalush was created a municipality and it became a city of oblast subordination.
 On December 30, 1977, the same thing happened to Yaremcha status of which was elevated as well.
-On March 28, 1982, the Ivano-Frankivsk Raion was re-administrated under the Tysmenytsya Raion.
+On March 28, 1982, the Ivano-Frankivsk Raion was re-administrated under the Tysmenytsia Raion.
 On October 21, 1993, the city of Bolekhiv became of an oblast subordination with its own municipality.
 On December 14, 2006, Yaremcha was renamed into Yaremche.